-One of the black line wires connects to 120 V from the panel, the other black (or red) load wire connects to the light(s).
+One of the black line wires connects to line voltage from the panel, the other black (or red) load wire connects to the light(s).
 Each black wire can be a line or a load.
 Red is always the load wire.

 A typical occupancy sensor needs a good ground connection to operate properly.
 In a plastic electrical box, connect the sensor’s green ground wire to the ground wires inside the box.
 In a metal electrical box with no ground wires, connect the sensor’s ground wire to the smaller threaded hole inside the box with a green ground screw.

 Occupancy sensors are commonly used in offices and classrooms.
 They can also be used at home in closets if lights are usually left on.